i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

 ### Example for an i3-MARKET Consumer

-Before starting the agreement you need a pair of public private keys.
-You can easily create the key pair with the generateKeys utility function:
+Before starting the agreement, you need a pair of public private keys.
+You can easily create the key pair with the `generateKeys` utility function:

 ```typescript
   const consumerJwks = await {{PKG_CAMELCASE}}.generateKeys('ES256', providerPrivKeyHex)